-- Reading skills shall be developed utilizing quality literature, the District adopted reading program, Succeeding in Reading with the Spalding Method Teacher's Guide, and various expository text along with the phonics skills learned in spelling and handwriting.
-A strong emphasis shall be placed on listening and reading comprehension, literary appreciation, passage structure, and mental actions. - Students shall have Silent Sustained Reading (SSR) each day in conjunction with some sites that use the Accelerated Reader (AR) program.
-Each student shall have a library book available at his desk to read at all times.
+Reading skills shall be developed utilizing quality literature, the district adopted reading programs Into Reading (K-5), My Perspectives (6th) along with the Spalding Method Teacher's Guide.
+A strong emphasis is placed on eight components of literacy: Phonemic Awareness, Phonics, Fluency, Vocabulary, Comprehension, Knowledge, Writing and Language.

+Students may have Silent Sustained Reading each day in conjunction with some sites that use the Accelerated Reader (AR) program.
+Each student shall have a library book available at their desk to read at all times.
 Book reports are required throughout the year.
 The number of reports is determined by each grade level.
-Detailed book reports shall be on books approved by the teacher within the students' personal reading level range.
-(Students shall not be allowed to repeat book reports from previous years).
+Detailed book reports shall be on books approved by the teacher.
 Students should set reading goals to achieve appropriate levels.